cp-algorithms/cp-algorithms/src/geometry/nearest_points.md

 Now, calling recursively on each of the sets $A_1$ and $A_2$, we will find the answers $h_1$ and $h_2$ for each of the halves.
 And take the best of them: $h = \min(h_1, h_2)$.

-Now we need to make a **merge stage**, i.e. try to find such pairs of points, the distance between which is less than $h$, with one point lying in $A_1$, and the other in $A_2$.
+Now we need to make a **merge stage**, i.e. we try to find such pairs of points, for which the distance between which is less than $h$ and one point is lying in $A_1$ and the other in $A_2$.
 It is obvious that it is sufficient to consider only those points that are separated from the vertical line by a distance less than $h$, i.e. the set $B$ of the points considered at this stage is equal to:

 $$B = \{ p_i\ | \ | x_i - x_m\ | < h \}.$$